PRAJJWALmehta/Machine-Learning-/README.md

-# DataScience
+# Machine Learning
-a repository for my Data science projects
+a repository for my Machine Learning projects

-currently pursuing the IBM data science course

 # does markdown work in .md files ?
 ### yes lol